-Faadhil Adams is a lecturer in the commercial law department at the University of Cape Town.
+Faadhil Adams is a Senior Lecturer in the commercial law department at the University of Cape Town.
 Prior to this he lectured the Business Enterprises Law course at the University of Johannesburg to final year LLB students, for four years.
 He also regularly taught in the International Commercial Law LLM programme.
 He completed he’s BA (Law), LLB and LLM at the University of Johannesburg where he was awarded the prize for the best dissertation in the faculty for 2013.
 In 2015 he was awarded a scholarship to undertake research in fields which considered the intersection between company law and private international law – freedom of establishment (free movement of companies) at the Institute for the Harmonization of Private Law (UNIDROIT) in Rome, Italy.
 In 2017, he was awarded a scholarship by the Max Plank Institute in Hamburg, Germany to undertake research specifically into commercial Shari’ah law and its possible application as the governing law of an international contract.
 Faadhil’s LLD studies are part of a joint doctoral programme between the University of Johannesburg and the University of Lucerne in Switzerland.
 The study is in the field of international commercial contracts and more specifically looks at aspects of non-State law.
 The study is undertaken under the auspices of the Research Center for Private International Law in Emerging Countries (RCPILEC) for which Faadhil has been a researcher for the last four years.

 Although initially having started as a conflicts researcher primarily researching international trade issues, the time spent lecturing and working in company law has allowed him to develop an interest in both fields.